azurerm/terraform-azure-monitor-baseline-alerts/README.md

-# terraform-azure-monitor-baseline-alerts
-Terraform for Azure Monitor Baseline Alerts
+# Welcome to Terraform AMBA!